 Captain Awesome to the Rescue! by Stan Kirby

 When second-grader Eugene and his family move to a new neighborhood and he starts at a new school, he has a chance to bring out his superhero alter ego, Captain Awesome, to find the kidnapped class hamster.

 Castle: How It Works by David Macaulay

-Follows the planning, construction, and ultimate testing in battle of a typical fortress with adjoining town built by the English during the Middle Ages.
+Follows the planning, construction, and ultimate testing in a battle of a typical fortress with an adjoining town built by the English during the Middle Ages.

 Brave Girl: Clara and the Shirtwaist Maker’s Strike of 1909 by Michelle Markel

 An illustrated account of immigrant Clara Lemlich’s pivotal role in the influential 1909 women laborer’s strike describes how she worked grueling hours to acquire an education and support her family before organizing a massive walkout to protest the unfair working conditions in New York’s garment district.

 Wumbers: It’s a Word Cr8ed with Numbers! by Amy Krouse Rosenthal

 What do you get when you combine a word and a number?
 A wumber!
 Paying tribute to William Steig’s CDB!.

 Roger the Rat Is on the Loose! by Brooke Smith